The simple.plotting Namespace

 get_axes(axes, projection=None)

-Return the ax that should be used for plotting.
+Return the axes that should be used for plotting.

 Parameters: